jjssantos/primer-id-progs/README.md

 # Software terms of use
 Use of this software prior to publication constitutes a collaboration.
 Please see Chris Brooke who has a copy of the terms of use.
 Use and distribution of the external dependencies is subject to their respective licenses (see below).
+The manuscript describing the pipeline has been accepted and is pending publication; please cite this manuscript once it has been published.

 ## Public Domain license